Chapter 4123-3 Claims Procedure

 (D) Time limitations within which claims must be filed.

-(1) Injury claims applying for compensation and/or benefits shall be in writing or by telecommunication as provided for in division (E) of section 4123.84 of the Revised Code, and shall include the specific part or parts of the body alleged to have been injured, the injured worker’s name and address, and the date of injury.
-Such claims shall be forever barred unless said written notice is filed with the bureau of workers’ compensation or the industrial commission within two years from the date when injured, unless the applicable statute of limitations is extended due to the employer’s failure to file a report as required by section 4123.28 of the Revised Code.
-Except as provided in paragraph (D)(3) of this rule, any claim or application for compensation and/or benefits for an injury to any part or parts of the body not specified in the original claim will be barred unless written notice of the additional part or parts of the body claimed to have been injured is filed by the claimant with the bureau of workers’ compensation or the industrial commission within two years of the date when injured.
+(1) Injury claims applying for compensation and/or benefits shall be in writing or by telecommunication as provided for in division (E) of section 4123.84 of the Revised Code, and shall include the specific part or parts of the body alleged to have been injured, the claimant's name and address, and the date of injury.
+Such claims occurring prior to September 29, 2017, shall be forever barred unless notice is filed with the bureau of workers' compensation, MCO, or the industrial commission within two years from the date when injured, unless the applicable statute of limitations is extended due to the employer's failure to file a report as required by section 4123.28 of the Revised Code.
+Such claims occurring on or after September 29, 2017, shall be forever barred unless notice is filed with the bureau of workers' compensation, MCO or the industrial commission within one year from the date when injured, unless the applicable statute of limitations is extended due to the employer's failure to file a report as required by section 4123.28 of the Revised Code.
+Except as provided in paragraph (D)(3) of this rule, any claim or application for compensation and/or benefits for an injury to any part or parts of the body not specified in the original claim will be barred unless notice of the additional part or parts of the body claimed to have been injured is filed by the claimant with the bureau of workers' compensation, MCO, or the industrial commission within two years of the date when injured for injury claims occurring prior to September 29, 2017, and within one year of the date when injured for injury claims occurring on or after September 29, 2017.

 (a) A hospital bill;